FYS3500 – Introduction to Nuclear and Particle Physics

 The first lecture is mandatory.
 If you are unable to attend, the Department of Physics has to be informed no later than the same day (e-mail firstname.lastname@example.org), or else you will lose your place in the course.

-Four hours of lectures per week, a total of 60 hours.
+- 4 hours of lectures per week (a total of 60 hours per semester).

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.